veiled-coder2/security-portfolio/Readme.md

 📌 This is a growing portfolio reflecting my transition into security-focused engineering.

 📫 Let’s connect:
-- 💼 LinkedIn
-- 🌐 GitHub
-- ✉️ abdulfattahrahmat@gmail.com
-- g secure systems — one layer at a time. ✨

 Hi, I’m **Rahmat Abdulfattah** 👩🏽‍💻
 A Software Engineer with a background in Frontend Development, currently expanding into **Cloud Security, Application Security, and DevSecOps practices**.

-After working on responsive web applications and API integrations, I developed a strong interest in understanding not just how systems are built — but how they are secured, monitored, and maintained.

-This repository documents my **hands-on labs, experiments, and security learning journey**, including:

 - 🔎 Vulnerability assessment practice (Greenbone / Kali Linux)
 - ☁️ Cloud security fundamentals (AWS)